pjflanagan/cross-word-cubes/README.md

 ## Process
 1. Create all unique combinations of rolls from the 14 dice.
-To save time we will only be testing the highest scoring rolls.
+To save time we will only be testing the top hundred thousand or so highest scoring rolls.
-2. Test possible arangements of cubes for each roll Unsure how to do this but most likeley will be finding sets of valid words within the roll and then aranging those sets at valid intersections.
+2. Test possible arangements of cubes for each roll.
+I'm unsure how to do this but most likeley will be finding sets of valid words within the roll and then aranging those sets at valid intersections.